Charles Emerson Beecher: Academic life

 Beecher's promotion path at Yale was rapid.
 Promoted to Professor of Historical Geology at SSS in 1897 and, on the death of Marsh in 1899, Beecher succeeded him as Curator of the Geological Collections, Yale Peabody Museum.
 Beecher's title at SSS was later renamed University Professor of Paleontology.

-In June of 1899, he donated his large personal collection to the Peabody Museum.
+In June 1899, he donated his large personal collection to the Peabody Museum.
 Representing 20 years of work, the more than 100,000 specimens were all personally collected by Beecher himself.
 Mostly Devonian and Lower Carboniferous material from New York and Pennsylvania, the donated collection contained about 500 type specimens and also contained hundreds of specimens representing developmental stages, rare species, and exquisitely prepared examples showing structural detail.
 All specimens were meticulously labeled, named and provenanced.